-Payment procedures and practices for ABSTUDY benefits, unless otherwise specified, are to be carried out in accordance with the Financial Management and Accountability Act 1997 and the Financial Management and Accountability Regulations.
+Payment procedures and practices for ABSTUDY benefits, unless otherwise specified, are to be carried out in accordance with the Public Governance, Performance and Accountability Act 2013.

 1.2.2 Overpayments and recovery

 Provisions relating to overpayments and recovery matters, including delegations to waive or recover student assistance debts, are authorised under the Student Assistance Act 1973.